CivelXu/Use-Moya-ObjectMapper/README.md

 ```
 ## 2. Set your custom MoyaProvider

-your can configure your custom moya plugins thers
+your can configure your custom moya plugins here

 ```
 let NetworkProvider = MoyaProvider<API>(